josecamachop/MEDA-Toolbox/Examples/Networkmetrics/GPCA/README.txt

 Items in the folder:

 - gpca.mat: data for the example
-	- var_l: labels of the variables
+	- var_l: labels for the variables
+	- obs_l: labels for the observations (timestamp when the interval ends)
-	- weight: degree of relevance of the variables
+	- weight: degree of relevance of the variables (published in journal)
+	- weight_alt: degree of relevance of the variables (revised according to description in folder Data, more sensible)
 	- x: data with 2350 observations on 95 variables

 - gpca_com.m: Script to perform the EDA using the MEDA Toolbox commands.
 To run the script, the current directory should be the one where the script is stored.

 - fortreemap.mat: file to upload to http://nesg.ugr.es/meda-visualization/ to issue the treemap visualization

+- Data: folder with information about original data (112 variables)